 Stem Save stem cell banking offers you and your family a unique stem cell recovery and cryopreservation service, in the event of future injury or disease.
 The National Institutes of Health recently discovered a powerful class of adult stem cells in teeth.
 Baby teeth, wisdom teeth and permanent teeth that are extracted are rich sources for these stem cells.

-Dental caries that have extended in a larger portion of the tooth structure and cannot be restored with tooth colored fillings will require a stainless steel crown.
+Dental caries that have extended to a larger portion of the tooth structure and cannot be restored with tooth colored fillings will require a full coverage crown.
 The tooth can be prepared and the crown cemented in a single appointment.
 It is sufficiently durable to last until the primary tooth exfoliates.
-The stainless steel crown is placed following a pulpotomy since a good portion of the crown is lost during this procedure.
+A crown is placed following a “baby root canal” since a good portion of the crown is lost during this procedure.
+We have stainless steel and white zirconia options.

 We always prefer to complete dental procedures in the least invasive manner possible.
 Most children are able to complete treatment with nitrous oxide and local anesthetic, but some patients require general anesthesia.
 These patients are typically either very young, have special needs, or have extreme dental anxiety.
 We offer outpatient hospital sedation at Minnesota Children’s Hospital in St. Paul, Minneapolis and Minnetonka.
 We also offer in office general anesthesia with a dental anesthesiologist that occurs in our office in Hudson or Blaine.
 If your child requires general anesthesia to complete dental treatment, the dentist will discuss your options with you, and our staff will help you schedule and coordinate the procedure.